bradstiff/react-responsive-pinch-zoom-pan/README.md

 # react-responsive-pinch-zoom-pan

 A React component that adds pinch-zoom and pan capability to an `img` element.
 Both mobile and desktop browsers are supported.
 In desktop mode, you zoom with the mouse scrollwheel, and pan by dragging.
+Added ability to toggle zoom on scroll.

 On render, the zoom and pan values are applied using CSS transforms.